MadroneGoldman/SudokuSolver/README.md

 I would like to point out a possible downfall of my program: Some Sudoku puzzles have more than one solution but my algorithm will only ever find one.
 My algorithm will also never know if more than one solution is possible for a Sodoku.

 It should also be noted that my OnlyChoice class and methods which enforce Rule 3: If a certain value is only allowed in one cell in a given peer group then it must be the value of that cell.
 Ended up doing very little pruning on most puzzles.
 All the constraint propagation heavy lifting was done by the methods enforcing rules 1 and 2.
 But some light benchmarking revealed that OnlyChoice still speeds up the solution time more than it slows it down.
 There are also some additional rules/constraints that can be added to further speed up the algorithm and extend the functionality of the application.
 I listed a few below.
-###### Additional Rules
+## Additional Rules
-1.A certain value is allowed only on one column or row inside a section, thus we can eliminate this value from that row or column in the other sections.
+1. A certain value is allowed only on one column or row inside a section, thus we can eliminate this value from that row or column in the other sections.
-2.[Naked Pairs.](https://www.sudokuoftheday.com/techniques/naked-pairs-triples/) If two cells in the same peer group have the same two possible values then those values can be removed from the domain of the rest of the peer group.
+2. [Naked Pairs.](https://www.sudokuoftheday.com/techniques/naked-pairs-triples/) If two cells in the same peer group have the same two possible values then those values can be removed from the domain of the rest of the peer group.
-4. Naked Triples.
+3. Naked Triples.
 Same idea but with three cells.